Table of Contents

 1. Eid-ul-Fitr (Hari Raya Aidilfitri)

 When Eid arrives, it’s time for joyous celebration.
-The day begins with special prayers at mosques, followed by visits to family graves to honor loved ones.
+The day begins with special prayers at the mosque, followed by visits to family graves to honor loved ones.
 Families don new, often color-coordinated, traditional attire and gather for lavish feasts featuring dishes like rendang, satay, and ketupat.

 2. Chinese New Year

-Chinese New Year, or Lunar New Year, is another one of the most vibrant and widely celebrated festivals in Malaysia.
-Days before the holiday, families engage in thorough cleaning of their homes to sweep away bad luck and welcome good fortune.
-Decorations in red, symbolizing prosperity and happiness, adorn homes and public spaces, with intricate paper cuttings and lanterns being particularly popular.
+Chinese New Year, or Lunar New Year, is another one of the most widely celebrated festivals in Malaysia.
+Days before the holiday, families engage in thorough cleaning of their homes to sweep away bad luck and welcome good fortune (they must NOT sweep the floor on the day of celebration itself as that means sweeping away good fortune!)

-The festivities kick off with a reunion dinner on New Year’s Eve, where families gather to enjoy a sumptuous meal featuring dishes like yee sang, dumplings, and various seafood, all symbolizing abundance and prosperity.
+The festivities kick off with a reunion dinner on New Year’s Eve, where families gather to enjoy a large communal meal featuring dishes like yee sang, dumplings, and various seafood, especially fish, as it also symbolizes abundance and prosperity.
+Yes, there’s a lot of symbolism in these festivals!

 On New Year’s Day, families visit temples to offer prayers and light incense, seeking blessings for the year ahead.
-The celebration continues with the exchange of red envelopes (ang pow) containing money, symbolizing good luck, and vibrant lion and dragon dances that are performed to ward off evil spirits and bring good fortune.
-The air is filled with the sounds of firecrackers, adding to the festive mood.
+Red packets of money are handed out to young (and sometimes not-so-young) children for good luck.
+For 15 days, the air will be filled with the sounds or firecrackers and lion and dragon dances that are performed to ward off evil spirits and bring good fortune.

 3. Deepavali